 Is moving your financial reporting systems to the cloud a good idea?
 Should accounting and finance teams adopt cloud financial solutions, or is it better to keep all your data under your own roof?
-It depends on whom you ask.

 More interest in cloud financial solutions

-The number of financial systems being managed in the clouds is growing, according to the financial executives surveyed in the 2017 Benchmarking the Accounting & Finance Function report from Robert Half and Financial Executives Research Foundation (FERF).
+The number of financial systems being managed in the clouds is growing, according to the financial executives surveyed in the latest Benchmarking the Accounting & Finance Function report from Robert Half and Financial Executives Research Foundation (FERF).

 An overview of the cloud's benefits

-Cost savings: When maintenance and support costs are built into the subscription-based, pay-as-you-go pricing of cloud applications, companies typically can save on hardware, software, upgrades, tech support and licensing.
+- Cost savings — When maintenance and support costs are built into the subscription-based, pay-as-you-go pricing of cloud applications, companies typically can save on hardware, software, upgrades, tech support and licensing.

-Collaboration: A cloud services platform enhances user mobility and provides companies with a continuous, mobile-ready connection that syncs data instantly wherever there’s internet access.
+- Collaboration — A cloud services platform enhances user mobility and provides companies with a continuous, mobile-ready connection that syncs data instantly wherever there’s internet access.

-Time savings: A cloud-based software program, or a cloud app, is often easier to learn and use than in-house application.
+- Time savings — A cloud-based software program, or a cloud app, is often easier to learn and use than in-house application.
 Once everyone has been trained and the transition has taken place, these solutions can greatly reduce the amount of time spent crunching numbers and producing financial statements.

-Security: Many industry experts say cloud computing has more security benefits than traditional in-house systems.
+- Security — Many industry experts say cloud computing has more security benefits than traditional in-house systems.
 Cloud vendors must adhere to strict International Organization for Standardization (ISO) security standards and are subject to regular security audits.

 Budgeting and long-range planning tools